morti747/MYSQL-python-scripts/README.md

 try:
     command_handler = db.cursor()
-    command_handler.execute("CREATE DATABASE IF NOT EXISTS MORTIMAINTENANCE;")
+    command_handler.execute("CREATE DATABASE IF NOT EXISTS MORTYMAINTENANCE;")
     print("MORTIMAINTENANCE has been created ")

 except Exception as e: